Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 -Changing old behavior patterns

--Discovering new ways to solve problems in your family and/or marriage
+-Discovered new ways to solve problems in their family and/or marriage

 Will my treatment be confidential?